You can’t imagine life without your child but you need to imagine what life without you could look like for him or her.

 The above steps are some things you can do as you begin thinking about your estate plan; however, having someone who understands estate plans and puts them together for a living is a valuable resource.
 That’s why the last step in this section is…

-8. Talk with a specialist/attorney to determine the best plan of action for the needs of YOUR family.
+9. Reach out to a specialist/attorney to determine the best plan of action for the needs of YOUR family.
+Find someone who is willing to educate and guide you to make the best informed decisions.

 Related: 8 Documents That Are Essential to Planning Your Estate

 Most parents including my husband and me had no idea where to begin.
 Thankfully, there are professionals that specialize in helping families with estate plans.
-You could use online templates, a search on Google and you find tons; however, be mindful that an attorney in your state can offer specific advice about various laws and answer follow-up questions about your unique circumstances.
+You could use online templates, a search on Google and you find tons; however, an estate attorney in your state can offer moral support, keep you task, offer specific advice, and answer follow-up questions about your unique circumstances.

-A comprehensive estate plan that is updated as your life changes may be the best gift you can give your family when they are already dealing with heart-breaking loss.
+There are online sources to help you create simple wills, check out Mama Bear Legal Forms ; however, a comprehensive estate plan that is updated as your life changes may be the best gift you can give your family, when they are already dealing with heart-breaking loss.

 If you want to create an estate plan, get with a professional in your area.
-Psst…some offer free consultations!
+Psst…some legal professionals offer free consultations!

 Photo Credit: Nathan Dumlao via Unsplash